 According to the U.S. Centers for Disease Control and Prevention, since 1999 the number of deaths due to opioid overdose (including prescription painkillers and heroin) has quadrupled in the United States.
 Also, between 2000 to 2015, more than half a million U.S. residents died from a fatal overdose.

 In fact, the problem in the U.S. has become so severe that the problem been declared an epidemic, leading the American government to draft a special law about the abuse and treatment of opioid addiction.

-The situation in Canada is also dire, where in 2016, seven people were dying every day from an opioid overdose.
+The situation in Canada is also dire, wherein in 2016, seven people were dying every day from an opioid overdose.
 Responses are being organized at national and regional levels and public health emergencies have been declared in the provinces of British Columbia and Alberta.

 While the situation in the European Union is less dramatic, it is no less troubling.
 The EMCDDA (European Monitoring Centre for Drugs and Drug Addiction) states: “Europe’s opioid problem remains a central issue, reflecting the significant impact of these drugs on mortality and morbidity.
 We are now seeing an increasingly complex relationship between the use of heroin and synthetic opioids, accompanied by a worrying increase in overall estimates of opioid-related deaths.”

 In the case of Spain, 60,000 people are currently receiving methadone maintenance treatment (MMT) to combat opioid addiction.